kaumudigupta/kubernetes-demo/mango-app-demo/README.md

 ## Mongo Demo APP

-This is basically using the mongodb and mango-express here.
+This is basically using the mongodb and mongo-express here.

 * mongodb.yaml : Contains the deployment and service for the mongo db.
 It also uses the secret.
 * mongo-secret.yaml : Contains the username and password in the base64 format.